Mike Ford Player Props: Mariners vs. Twins

-Mike Ford and his .424 on-base percentage over his past 10 games (108 points higher than his season-long percentage), will be in action for the Seattle Mariners against the Minnesota Twins and Sonny Gray on July 17 at 9:40 PM ET.
+On Tuesday, Mike Ford (.394 on-base percentage in past 10 games, 70 points above season-long percentage) and the Seattle Mariners play the Minnesota Twins, whose starting pitcher will be Bailey Ober.
+First pitch is at 9:40 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Tigers.
+He had a hitless performance in his most recent game (0-for-2) against the Twins.

 Mike Ford Game Info & Props vs. the Twins